10 Things To Know About CBD And Pain Relief

 Even in those states with CBD legal protections, the substance is considered federally illegal by the DEA.
 Only six states—Idaho, South Dakota, Nebraska, Kansas, Indiana, and West Virginia still consider every part of the cannabis plant, including CBD, to be illegal.
 Most states with CBD-only laws allow possession, but do not allow licensed dispensaries, home cultivation, or any other supply infrastructure.
 In other words, registered patients can have it and use it but can't legally obtain it.

-In Georgia, for example, the legislature passed a law in 2015 that made legal possession of up to 20 ounces of CBD for patients with qualifying conditions like seizure disorders and multiple sclerosis.
+In Georgia, for example, the legislature passed a law in 2015 that legalized possession of up to 20 ounces of CBD for patients with qualifying conditions like seizure disorders and multiple sclerosis.
 The law does not, however, set up any supply infrastructure; there are no licensed dispensaries or producers.
 Recently, the Georgia legislature passed a compromise law that includes Alzheimer's disease, AIDS, autism, epidermolysis bullosa, peripheral neuropathy, and Tourette's syndrome in the list of diseases that can be treated by CBD as long as that CBD oil has no more than 5 percent THC.

 Challenging The DEA